 Professional Windscreen Repair Systems

-Service 8® Auto Glass Repair uses professional quality manually operated windscreen repair systems.
-This allows our experienced technicians to skillfully “work the chip”, as a result we are able to fix larger windscreen chips with more success on more places on the windscreen.
+Service 8® Auto Glass uses professional quality manually operated windscreen repair systems.
+This allows our experienced technicians to skillfully “work the chip”, as a result, we are able to fix larger windscreen chips with more success on more places on the windscreen.

 Automated machines used by larger corporations are designed for trainees with low skill levels.
-They are designed to be simple, without the need for manual operation.
-This enables inexperienced technicians to operate them after a short crash course.
+They are designed to be simple tools that are automated.
+They are designed for inexperienced technicians to operate after only a short crash course.
 Surprisingly, they work reasonable well, however, they do have many limitations and are very restrictive.

-Finally, it’s good practice to always get a second opinion, just to make sure you have been given the correct advice.
+Finally, it’s good practice to always get a second opinion, just to be sure you have been given the correct advice.
 Call us today for free advice.